Skip to Main ContentSearch SiteSearch Site

 This collaborative – which was established in 2001 and also includes Brown, Bryant, Providence College, Rhode Island College, Roger Williams, Johnson & Wales, and Salve Regina – allows CCRI students interested in participating in research projects to utilize facilities at colleges within the network, including URI’s state-of-the-art Centralized Research Core Facility (CRCF) at its College of Pharmacy, and work with experts in the field as part of the Summer Undergraduate Research Fellowship (SURF) program, all of which is funded through the grant.

-The partnership benefits faculty, too; grant opportunities are available for curriculum development and through the years CCRI faculty have applied what they’ve learned through the RI-INBRE collaborative in their own classroom, including Biotechnology Program Coordinator Scott Warila, Engineering professor Basile Panoutsopoulos, Biology professor Bruno Soffientino, and Chemistry professors Wayne Suits and Christopher Zoto.
+The partnership benefits faculty, too; grant opportunities are available for curriculum development, and over the years, CCRI faculty, including Biotechnology Program Coordinator Scott Warila, Engineering professor Basile Panoutsopoulos, Biology professor Bruno Soffientino, and Chemistry professors Wayne Suits and Christopher Zoto, have applied what they've learned through the RI-INBRE collaborative in their own classrooms.

 At CCRI, the RI-INBRE partnership has helped better prepare students to transfer to a four-year college, according to CCRI Biology Department Chair Christine Turenius-Bell.
 “We’ve seen an increase in student engagement and more students going to URI, Brown, PC, and RIC.
-When they leave here, they have better networking skills, better technical skills, and they have the confidence to walk onto those campuses and say, ‘I know some of the faculty and students already.’
-Even if they go somewhere where they didn’t do research, there’s familiarity.”
+When they leave here, they will have better networking and technical skills, and they will have the confidence to walk onto those campuses and say, ‘I know some of the faculty and students already.’"

 “You don’t often think of community colleges having a research component,” said Barbara Nauman, CCRI’s Interim Vice President of Academic Affairs and former Dean of Business, Science, Technology and Mathematics (BSTM).
 “URI and Brown like it because our students get a chance to look at what they have and decide to go there as well.
 They foster the relationship.
 Some of these students could literally earn more money during the summer, but they are here and they are engaged and dedicated to the program.”